 More coming-of-age than romance, The One True Love of Alice-Ann is a sweet story of the journey of Alice-Ann from infatuated teen to maturing young woman.
 A great deal of that maturing has to do with recognizing the difference between a childhood infatuation and real, true love.

 Accompanying the endearing and frizzy-haired Alice-Ann is a lively cast of characters.
 These are well-rounded characters whose back-stories you can almost feel, even when they are not given.
-I remain curious about a potential work-place romance at the bank where Alice-Ann works after high school, and I would have like more of Aunt Bess’ story in particular.
+I remain curious about a potential work-place romance at the bank where Alice-Ann works after high school, and I would have liked more of Aunt Bess’ story in particular.

 Set in rural Georgia, primarily during America’s involvement in World War II, the small town feel pervades this novel without being stereotypically Southern.
 While I appreciated the almost universal 1940’s-small-town-America, it did sometimes seem that the Great Depression was a more distant memory than I would expect.